Bebu Silvetti: Career

 In the early 1970s he moved to Mexico and started arranging and composing.
 He recorded his first album, which contained his hit offering, "Spring Rain."
-The LP was released in the USA on Salsoul Records.
+The LP was released in the US on Salsoul Records.
 Other albums followed.
 Silvetti continued arranging, composing and producing mostly for other artists.
 After 10 years working in Los Angeles, California, he eventually settled in Miami, Florida, where he produced, arranged, and composed for a wide variety of Latin and international artists.

-During his career, Silvetti worked with performers such as Jose Jose, Plácido Domingo, Luis Miguel, Paul Anka, Engelbert Humperdinck, Vikki Carr, Ana Cristina, Roberto Carlos (singer), Rocío Dúrcal, Rocío Jurado, Jerry Rivera, Tamara, Los Kjarkas, Daniela Romo, Armando Manzanero, José Luis Perales, Daniel Barenboim, Juan Gabriel, Maggie Carles, Los Nocheros, Marco Antonio Solís, Ricardo Montaner, Paloma San Basilio, Raúl di Blasio, Vic Damone and Selena.
+During his career, Silvetti worked with performers such as Jose Jose, Plácido Domingo, La Mafia, Luis Miguel, Paul Anka, Engelbert Humperdinck, Vikki Carr, Ana Cristina, Roberto Carlos (singer), Rocío Dúrcal, Rocío Jurado, Jerry Rivera, Tamara, Los Kjarkas, Daniela Romo, Armando Manzanero, José Luis Perales, Daniel Barenboim, Juan Gabriel, Maggie Carles, Los Nocheros, Marco Antonio Solís, Ricardo Montaner, Paloma San Basilio, Raúl di Blasio, Vic Damone and Selena.

 Silvetti achieved many successes and accolades throughout his long and prolific career.
 In 2004, Silvetti was honored posthumously as recipient of the 2003 Latin Grammy Award for Producer of the Year for his work on "Hasta Que Vuelvas" by Luis Miguel, "Quién Da un Peso Por Mis Sueños" by Armando Manzanero featuring Alex Lora and the albums Rocío Dúrcal ...
 En Concierto Inolvidable by Rocío Dúrcal and Suma by Ricardo Montaner.
 In 2002, he received the Billboard Producer of the Year Award.
 In 2001, he topped Billboard's year-end "Hot Latin Tracks Producer Chart."